cofx22/blog/posts/to-transduce-or-not-to-transduce.md

 As mentioned above, part of the beauty of transducers is that they can be reused in different, unrelated contexts.
 In the examples below,
-we use the same transducer to modify a vector of values and to transform all values communicated over a [core/async](https://github.com/clojure/core.async) channel.
+we use the same transducer to modify a vector of values as well as to transform all values communicated over a [core/async](https://github.com/clojure/core.async) channel.

 ```clojure
 (into [] strings-to-the-back [1 "2" 3]) ;; Evaluates to [1 3 "2"]